Grand strategy: Cooperative security

 The authors write "the most important distinguishing feature of cooperative security is the proposition that peace is effectively indivisible."
 Unlike the other three alternatives, cooperative security draws upon liberalism as well as realism in its approach to international relations.
 Stressing the importance of world peace and international cooperation, the view supposes the growth in democratic governance and the use of international institutions will hopefully overcome the security dilemma and deter interstate conflict.
 Posen and Ross propose that collective action is the most effective means of preventing potential state and non-state aggressors from threatening other states.
 Cooperative security considers nuclear proliferation, regional conflicts and humanitarian crises to be major interests of the United States.

 The authors imagine that such a grand strategy would involve stronger support for international institutions, agreements, and the frequent use of force for humanitarian purposes.
 Were international institutions to ultimately entail the deployment of a multinational force, the authors suppose the United States' contribution would emphasize command, control, communications and intelligence, defense suppression, and precision-guided munitions-what they considered at the time to be the United States' comparative advantage in aerospace power.
 Collective action problems, the problems of the effective formation of international institutions, the vacillating feelings of democratic populations, and the limitations of arms control are all offered by the authors as noted criticisms of collective security.

 Primacy

+Primacy is a grand strategy with four parts: